 Ans: Bushnell binoculars (Bushnell Fusion, Bushnell Trophy, etc.) are the best hunting binoculars for beginners, as they are pretty cheap.
 In contrast, Nikon binoculars are high-end binoculars.
 Suppose you are just starting your hunting journey.
 In that case, you can get a Bushnell for a relatively low price, along with all the necessary features.

 Ans: Swarovski binoculars are costly binoculars.
-They are generally used by professional huntsmen.
+Professional huntsmen generally use them.
 They are absolutely worth their money, but they are not a necessary gadget for hunters, for whom hunting is a hobby.
 They have rangefinder technology.

 Ans: For most hunters, 10x magnification is the best one for hunting purposes.
 They provide a clear view of your game, although the field of view might get narrowed.